trustgraph-ai/trustgraph/docs/tech-specs/flow-configurable-parameters.md

 #### Parameter Resolution Process

+When a flow is started, the system performs the following parameter resolution steps:

-1. **Flow Class Loading**: Load flow class and extract parameter metadata
+1. **Flow Class Loading**: Load flow class definition and extract parameter metadata
-2. **Metadata Extraction**: Extract `type`, `description`, `order`, `advanced`, and `controlled-by` for each parameter
+2. **Metadata Extraction**: Extract `type`, `description`, `order`, `advanced`, and `controlled-by` for each parameter defined in the flow class's `parameters` section
-3. **Type Definition Lookup**: Retrieve parameter type definitions from schema/config store using `type` field
+3. **Type Definition Lookup**: For each parameter in the flow class:
+   - Retrieve the parameter type definition from schema/config store using the `type` field
-4. **UI Form Generation**:
-   - Use `description` and `order` fields to create ordered parameter forms
-   - Parameters with `advanced: true` are hidden in basic mode or grouped in an "Advanced" section
-   - Parameters with `controlled-by` may be hidden in simple mode if they inherit from their controller
+   - The type definitions are stored with type "parameter-types" in the config system
+   - Each type definition contains the parameter's schema, default value, and validation rules
+4. **Default Value Resolution**:
+   - For each parameter defined in the flow class:
+     - Check if the user provided a value for this parameter
+     - If no user value provided, use the `default` value from the parameter type definition
+     - Build a complete parameter map containing both user-provided and default values
-5. **Parameter Inheritance Resolution**:
+5. **Parameter Inheritance Resolution** (controlled-by relationships):
    - For parameters with `controlled-by` field, check if a value was explicitly provided
    - If no explicit value provided, inherit the value from the controlling parameter
    - If the controlling parameter also has no value, use the default from the type definition
+   - Validate that no circular dependencies exist in `controlled-by` relationships
-6. **Validation**: Validate user-provided and inherited parameters against type definitions
+6. **Validation**: Validate the complete parameter set (user-provided, defaults, and inherited) against type definitions
-7. **Default Application**: Apply default values for missing parameters from type definitions
+7. **Storage**: Store the complete resolved parameter set with the flow instance for auditability
 8. **Template Substitution**: Replace parameter placeholders in processor parameters with resolved values
 9. **Processor Instantiation**: Create processors with substituted parameters

+**Important Implementation Notes:**
+- The flow service MUST merge user-provided parameters with defaults from parameter type definitions
+- The complete parameter set (including applied defaults) MUST be stored with the flow for traceability
+- Parameter resolution happens at flow start time, not at processor instantiation time
+- Missing required parameters without defaults MUST cause flow start to fail with a clear error message

 #### Parameter Inheritance with controlled-by